JamesSkemp/words/content/post/uw-madison-map-ruby.md

 +++
-title = "UW Madison map - Ruby?" summary = "Is the UW Madison using Ruby to generate this map?" draft = false comments = true date = "2006-12-02T11:47:00-06:00"
+title = "UW Madison map - Ruby?" description = "Is the UW Madison using Ruby to generate this map?" draft = false comments = true date = "2006-12-02T11:47:00-06:00"